Thanos420NoScope/things/cacheserver/README.md

 # Cache Server

-This project contains two scripts designed to automate the setup and configuration of cache servers and client machines for bandwidth effficiency.
+This project contains two scripts designed to automate the setup and configuration of cache servers and client machines for bandwidth efficiency and enhanced security.
-It is recommended to run those only on fresh proxmox containers.
+It is recommended to run these only on fresh proxmox containers.
 Scripts have not been tested in VMs and baremetal.

 ## Scripts

-1. `server.sh`: Configures a server with hardened configuration and various caching tools.
+1. `server.sh`: Configures a server with hardened configuration, UFW firewall, and various caching tools.
-2. `client.sh`: Configures a client with hardened configuration using the cache server.
+2. `client.sh`: Configures a client with hardened configuration and UFW firewall using the cache server.

 ## Features